sarmbruster/neo4j-ratpack/README.md

 This is an example Ratpack app, based on the latest ([Netty](http://netty.io)-powered) version.
-It is a subset port of the [Groovy Console](http://groovyconsole.appspot.com/).
+It features Neo4j encapsulated in a Guice module.

+Rest of this document is copy & pasted from <https://github.com/ratpack/example-ratpack-gradle-groovy-app>.

 It is also using the Ratpack Gradle plugin as the development environment.